shah1nsha/TestProject_1/README.md

   Designed about 35 test cases (both positive and negative)

-  Executed all test cases and reported bugs/issues found
+  Executed all test cases by using manual testing and automated testing and reported bugs/issues found

   Delivered a final test summary with detailed execution results